kng/satnogs-client-docker/GUIDE.md

 This starts `rigctld` which is used for the doppler coreection.<br>
 Then activates the `virtualenv` located in the satnogs user homedir.
 It contains all the python requirements.<br>
 Last it executes the argument given, in this case `satnogs-client`.<br>
+If you're using portainer you can look in the container list if it is running, or use `docker ps -a`.

 ## [Tags](https://hub.docker.com/r/knegge/satnogs-client/tags)
 You may have noticed the `:latest` when referring to the image, this is a tag that points to the latest image.<br>